yesodweb/yesodweb.com-content/page/quickstart.md

 NOTE: If you get an error message about `GHC_PACKAGE_PATH` at step (5), you need to install a newer version of yesod-bin.
 Try running `stack build yesod-bin-1.4.11` and rerunning `stack exec -- yesod devel`.
 Also, if you choose the "mini" scaffolding, `yesod devel` will not work.

+NOTE: Stack version 2 or later is required to create the scaffold.

 ### System libraries